- Academic Affairs

 - Minimum of $6,600 for each accompanying child

 The Department of State requires that all incoming scholars posses "sufficient proficiency in the English language, as determined by an objective measurement of English language proficiency, successfully to participate in his or her program and to function on a day-to-day basis."

 The Office of International Services has developed procedures on how this will be determined.
 Information on which can be found in the J-1 Department Request Forms.

 One of the methods for determining English language proficiency is through a documented interview.
 If you wish to use this method, you must first be trained by our office on how to conduct the interview.
 Contact Gina Dreyer for access to the online training.

 Check in with the OIS

-All new J-1s at UMB must schedule an appointment to check-in with the Office of International Services upon their arrival to UMB.
+All new J-1s at UMB must schedule an appointment to check in with the Office of International Services upon their arrival to UMB.
 The J-1 should bring their original passport and DS-2019.
-If the J-1 entered by land they should also bring their I-94 card--which is issued upon entry to the U.S. If the J-1 fails to check-in with the OIS, they risk automatic inactivation of the J-1 SEVIS record.
+If the J-1 entered by land, they also should bring their I-94 card, which is issued upon entry to the United States.
+If the J-1 fails to check in with the OIS, they risk automatic inactivation of the J-1 SEVIS record.

 The OIS offers J-1 orientation monthly to new Exchange Visitors at UMB.
-This orientation program assists new J-1 researchers and professors in acclimating to the university, Baltimore, and the United States.
-Topics covered include applicable immigration regulations, office and university services, concepts of cross-cultural communication, housing information, and community resources.
-The goal of this program is to provide opportunities for new J-1 scholars to meet each other, the OIS staff members and to give them information they need to settle and be productive in their activities at the university.
+This orientation program assists new J-1 researchers and professors in acclimating to the University, Baltimore, and the United States.
+Topics covered include applicable immigration regulations, office and University services, concepts of cross-cultural communication, housing information, and community resources.
+The goal of this program is to provide opportunities for new J-1 scholars to meet each other and the OIS staff members and to give them information they need to settle and be productive in their activities at the University.